 Disaster Prevention, Disaster Management, & Business Continuity Plan

-Disaster Prevention and Management As a result of the COVID-19 epidemic, we have learned that calamities can strike any community at any moment.
+As a result of the COVID-19 epidemic, we have learned that calamities can strike any community at any moment.
 Infectious disease is one type of calamity, but it might also be a hurricane, flood, or chemical leak.
 As defined by the United Nations, a disaster is any incident that significantly impacts a community or society’s ability to function.

 Prepare for probable disasters and respond to them as swiftly, intelligently, and effectively as possible with management strategies is known as disaster management.
 While the terms Disaster Prevention and Business Continuity Plan seem to be a different mechanism, they are part of the five basic phases of Disaster Management Plan.